lapla-cogito/takuhai/Readme.md

-  reg         Registers a package rename      Rename a package show        Shows the state of a specific package
+  reg         Registers a package rename      Rename a package show        Shows the state of a specific package timeline    Shows the timeline of a specific package

 Flags:
   -h, --help   help for takuhai